Relational databases

 SQL Server Configuration Manager

-You can use the Configuration Manager to start and stop services
+Use the Configuration Manager to start and stop SQL Server services.

-The SQL Server -Service should be running every time you want to use your SQL Server.
-And if you want to connect to your SQL Server database with your applications, also the SQL Server Browser-Service should be running.
+The SQL Server service must be running whenever you want to use the database.
+If you want to connect from an application, the SQL Server Browser service must also be running.

 SQL Server Management Studio